aeeshah/aeeshah.github.io/_posts/2024-09-06-metasploitable.md

 - **Username**: `msfadmin`
 - **Password**: `msfadmin`

-#### **8. Verify Network Setup**
+#### **8. Verify Configuration**
-To make sure my network was configured correctly, I ran the following command:
+Once logged in, you can verify that Metasploitable is working by checking the available services.
+I ran the following command:

 ```bash
 ifconfig
 ```
+This will display the IP address assigned to the Metasploitable machine, which you can use for penetration testing.

 ![Meta Login](/assets/images/meta/msf7.png){: w="400" h="200" }
    _pfSense configuration on Metasploitable using UTM_

->pfSense will serve as the default gateway and firewall for the home lab.
-It’s important to boot the pfSense VM first, and once it’s running, the other VMs in the lab can be started.
-{: .prompt-info}
+Follwoing this steps, you will successfully install Metasploitable on your Mac M1.
+This vulnerable machine is now ready for you to practice your penetration testing skills safely.
+Remember to always conduct your testing ethically and only on machines you own or have explicit permission to test.

+Happy Learning!